 Second, you would have a relative pronoun as a subject followed by the verb.
 For example, 'who walked out of the store.'
 In this example, 'who' is our subject and 'walked' is the verb.
 Or for another example, 'that swarmed us.'
 In this example, 'that' is the subject and 'swarmed' is the verb

+Who(m) is used when an antecedent is a person.
+That is used to refer to either a person or thing.
+Which is used to refer to anything except a person.

+(It is noteworthy that whom is not used much in spoken English.)

 Remember that relative clauses cannot stand alone.
 These are incomplete thoughts and should be joined to an independent clause to become a complete sentence.
 In our earlier examples, we could write, 'When we go to the movies, we always buy popcorn.'
 The phrase 'we always buy popcorn' is an independent clause that completes the phrase.
 Or in another example, 'who walked out of the store,' we could write, 'Those are the two children who walked out of the store.'
 In the final example, 'that swarmed us,' we could write, 'We killed the bees that swarmed us.'

+I met my friends yesterday.
+The friend, who had curly hair, was very intelligent.

+The race was the one that I lost.

 Restrictive Relative Clauses and Non-Restrictive Relative Clauses